Our verdict

 • Minimalist enthusiasts seeking a zero-drop shoe that delivers a grounded and responsive running experience.

-• Altra fans looking for a flexible, lightweight option perfect for tempo runs or speed training.
+• Altra fans looking for a flexible, lightweight option perfect for tempo runs.

 • Runners who prefer a low-stack, natural-feel shoe over the more common maximalist models.